browniebroke/gatsby-image-gallery/README.md

 ### Customise image styles

 You may also inject your own image styles by passing a component as `customWrapper` prop.
-The given component will be passed a single `GatbsyImage` as `children` prop, that you should render inside your custom component:
+The given component will be passed a few props that you should handle:

+- a `GatbsyImage` as `children`, this is the small image
+- a callback as `onClick`, opening the Lightbox when the small image is clicked

+A minimal example may look like this, but you're free to bind the `onClick` to another element or render the image otherwise:

 ```jsx
 const CustomWrapper = ({ children, onClick }) => (